PoruchikRzhevsky/Match-pipeline/README.md

 do you want to adjust positions of obtained stars on CC-diagram, in order to get they offset from MS in that filter: "adjust" (True - adjust / False - don't adjust)

+do you want to plot CMD?: "cmd" (True - plot / False - don't plot)

 7) Script has 4 procedures:
 "coords_reproject" takes RA and DEC coordinates of objects from UV and GAIA data and using project_coords from Match script to project them on tangential plane and get X and Y coordinates.
 More information avaliable by link above.